H. & S. Pogue Company: Associated Dry Goods: Expansion then decline

-Efforts to update the Pogue image were apparent in 1970 when suburban expansion continued with a 153,000 square foot three-level store in Northgate Mall.
-The palatial design of the Kenwood and Tri-County stores with their gleaming white brick, floodlit exteriors and generous landscaping was dropped in favor of a Modernist design with a striking exterior entranceway, glass elevator, and a more casual dining concept called The Balcony.
+Efforts to update the Pogue image were made in 1970 when suburban expansion continued with a 153,000 square foot three-level store in Northgate Mall.

 In 1972, the components of Pogue's end-game would start to take shape when ADG purchased L.S.
 Ayres (13 stores) and Stewart Dry Goods (seven stores) based in nearby Indianapolis and Louisville, respectively.
-Unlike the other ADG regional carriage trade chains, L.S.
+Unlike the other ADG regional "carriage trade" chains, L.S.
 Ayres and Stewart's were the mid-market, dominant department stores in their marketplaces, more similar to Shillito's in Cincinnati.
 ADG now had a 25-store cluster of stores across the Indiana, Ohio, and Kentucky tristate, and cost synergies between the three, while operating independently, began to be implemented.
-As one of the two smallest chains within ADG, Pogue's was often the test ground for new CEO's and a parade of young store leaders on two to three year rotations would become commonplace in the Executive Office, unsettling to staff who had worked for generations of Pogue family members.
 Efforts to update the brand were evident in the 1972 holiday catalogue, which featured a caftan-clad woman strumming a guitar rather than Pogue's traditional Christmas-themed illustrated covers.

-The creation of a series of second-level walkways, or skywalks in the local usage, in the early 1970s benefited the downtown Pogue's store more advantageously than its rivals.
-To the west, the store was connected into the new Cincinnati Plaza Hotel, soon renamed the Westin Cincinnati, and Fifth/Third Center.
-To the south across Fourth Street, a skywalk connected Pogue's second floor with that of competitor McAlpin's.
-To the north across Fifth Street, a skywalk led to Mabley & Carew department store, a new convention center, the Terrace Hilton Hotel, the Skywalk Twin Cinemas, and a variety of restaurants.
-An existing bridge to the west connected the store to its 11-story parking garage, with the result that Pogue's second floor became a crossroads for downtown workers and tourists with a cross-current of shoppers that, especially at lunchtime, revitalized the aging store.
-Pogue's store planners carved out a series of shops along the skywalks, including Pogue's Fine Services (fur storage, dry cleaning, and shoe repair) on the garage skywalk, and Flowers by Pogue's on the Fifth Street skywalk.